Ultimate Walt Disney World Planning Guide (2024 & 2025)

 Park reservations may be needed for Magic Kingdom, EPCOT, Hollywood Studios, and Animal Kingdom — but it depends on the type of ticket you purchased.
 They’re not needed for Disney Springs or the water parks.

 If your park hopper ticket requires reservations, you’ll only need a reservation for the park you’ll be starting your day at.
-You do not need a reservation for the second park you’re visiting (“park hopping” to) on the same day, but the park still needs to have capacity to admit new Guests.
+You will not need a reservation for the second park you’re visiting (“park hopping” to) on the same day, but the park still needs to have capacity to admit new Guests.

 Planning Tools for This Step: